will vs living will will vs living will

 When planning for the future, understanding the difference between a will and a living will is crucial.
 While both documents play a significant role in estate planning, they serve distinct purposes.
 A will outlines how a person’s assets will be distributed after their death, ensuring their wishes are honored.

-On the other hand, a living will focuses on medical decisions, specifying what kind of care someone wants if they become incapacitated.
+On the other hand, a living will focus on medical decisions, specifying what kind of care someone wants if they become incapacitated.
 Knowing the differences can empower individuals to make informed decisions, safeguarding their assets and personal wishes.

 Understanding Wills